astridx/meinblog/content/posts/joomla/35ajoomla-plugins.en.md

 > Joomla 3 had plugins for authentication via Gmail on board.
 [Joomla 4 no longer offers this](https://developer.joomla.org/news/724-removal-of-the-gmail-authentication-plugin-as-of-joomla-4-0.html)[^developer.joomla.org/news/724-removal-of-the-gmail-authentication-plugin-as-of-joomla-4-0.html].
 The technology used by the plugin is no longer state of the art and less secure.
 Nowadays, applications should authorize themselves via the [OAuth 2.0](https://oauth.net/)[^oauth.net] protocol with Google.

 ### [Behaviour](https://docs.joomla.org/Chunk4x:Extensions_Plugin_Manager_Edit_Behaviour_Group/en)

+Behavior type plugins are used to enable a specific behavior in the website.
+Examples in Joomla core are tagging or versioning of elements.

 ### [CAPTCHA](https://docs.joomla.org/Chunk4x:Extensions_Plugin_Manager_Edit_CAPTCHA_Group/en)